Hello! Welcome to the Buzzrito (Buzzy) build guide. Buzzy is quite a simple build, the simplest of the 3 buddies, and fairly beginner friendly.

 Put a small pillow of solder on a single pin on the front panel footprint.
 You don't need much solder - just enough to cover the pad.

-now line up the socket and use your iron to heat up the pollow and solder that first pin.
+now line up the socket and use your iron to heat up the pillow and solder that first pin.
 It's worth getting the socket nice and straight, centered, and upright while only 1 pin is soldered.
 Don't bend it! just touch your iron to re-heat the pillow and gently move the socket into place while the solder is melted.

 I should note that buzzy in particular is tight - the pads are barely big enough to accomodate the part. err on the side of the connector being shifted towards the big jack holes, and away from the very fine golden traces under the touch pad.
 Here's how I lined mine up - you'll notice that I have got some messy solder into the socket holes.
 I did this to... show you what NOT to do, honest.
 You'll need to clean that up with solder wick later, otherwise you'll struggle to get the panel on.